apify/actor-whitepaper/README.md

 **Node.js**

 ```
-// Maybe Apify.runActor() ? that's more consistent with rest
+// Maybe Actor.runActor() ? that's more consistent with rest
 // TODO: Actor should be for self, this is more like API client thing
 const run = await Actor.call(
     'apify/google-search-scraper',